ryan-mcclue/musings/consumption.md

 some areas in computer science over-hyped, e.g. AI, quantum computing there can infinite falsities, but only one truth, so most likely wrong

+0 kelvin is absence of thermal energy.
+247 kelvin is 0celsius thermionic emission is emission of electrons from a heated surface this led to vacuum diode, which could rectify AC signal amplification is increasing amplitude, so further distances and less noise vacuum diode was first electrical switch used in first digital computer ENIAC